mekanika/skematic/README.md

 {generate: () => Date.now()}
 ```

-You may also pass the `generate` field a config object with properties:
+Alternatively you may also pass a config object with properties:

 > Legend: **field** - _{Type}_ `default`: Description